 CONCERN #3: STATE LAWS DON’T PROTECT VOTERS FROM PARTY LOYALTY.

 A groundbreaking 2019 study of state laws by ERN found that no state in the U.S. has adequate conflict of interest laws to formally constrain secretaries of state from using their position to influence a race (of their own or another candidate).
 Of the secretaries of state serving since 2000, one third endorsed a candidate running in a race under their supervision, and about one in ten co-chaired a presidential election campaign.

 CONCERN #4: ELECTION OFFICIALS AND POLL WORKERS FACE INTIMIDATION.

 In recent years, many election officials and front-line poll workers experienced partisan pressure, harassment, or even death threats.
 Election officials deserve the protection of new laws that toughen penalties against such treatment.
 Additionally, establishing neutral election administration separate from the political fray may reduce risks by strengthening voter confidence in election results.

 We CAN fix this.

-States can pass statutory ethics codes for election officials that prohibit some particularly problematic actions that undermine voter trust: fundraising for other candidates; endorsing or opposing candidates; and failing to recuse themselves from oversight of decisions in their own races.
+States can pass statutory ethics codes for election officials that codify this oath and prohibit some particularly problematic actions that undermine voter trust: fundraising for other candidates; endorsing or opposing candidates; and failing to recuse themselves from oversight of decisions in their own races.

 Model legislation prepared by the nonpartisan Election Reformers Network with support from Campaign Legal Center aims to do just that.
 Additionally, states that want to toughen their election worker protection laws can pair our model with legislation suited to their legal code.